-I thought it would be cool to give everyone a glimpse behind the scenes here and an insight into some the little jobs that get done, especially on rainy days when jobs get postponed due to a lack of cover!
+I thought it would be cool to give everyone a glimpse behind the scenes.
+Here’s a little insight into some the jobs that get done, especially on rainy days when jobs get postponed due to a lack of cover!

 Welcome to the Obsessive Test Bench where alarms get reviewed and customised for some of the more extreme jobs.